-- Top tip: Remember Grand Canyon is a four season National Park.
-You will find much cheaper lodging and more availability if you visit between November to March, both inside the park and in nearby towns.
+- Top tip: Remember this is a year round four season National Park.
+You will find much cheaper lodging and more availability if you visit Grand Canyon in Winter, both inside the park and in nearby towns.

-Where To Stay Inside Grand Canyon National Park
+Where To Stay At Grand Canyon South Rim

-You have 6 available lodging options inside Grand Canyon National Park:
+You have 7 available lodging options inside Grand Canyon South Rim: